dhis2/dhis2-docs-implementation/content/support_documentation/dhis2-documentation-guide.md

 ## Getting started with GitHub { #docs_3 }

-The DHIS 2 documentation system is managed at [GitHub](https://github.com/dhis2/dhis2-docs) in its own source code repository.
-GitHub is a collaborative platform that enables multiple people to work on software projects collaboratively.
-In order for this to be possible, a version control system is necessary in order to manage all the changes that multiple users may make.
+The DHIS 2 documentation system is managed at [GitHub](https://github.com/dhis2) across a variety of source code repositories.
+GitHub is a platform that enables multiple people to work on software projects collaboratively.
+In order for this to be possible, a version control system is necessary to manage all the changes that multiple users may make.
 GitHub uses the *git* source control system.
 While it is beyond the scope of this document to describe the functionality of *git*, users who wish to